smbanasik/GarFishEngine/README.md

 - IMPORTANT
     - After you build the program, the .dll must be put into the directory with the .exe.
     - TODO: automate this.

+### Graphviz
+- Head to the [graphviz download](https://www.graphviz.org/download/) link.
+- Ensure the dot tool is in the path.
+- Doxygen will now generate useful diagrams.
+Learn more [here](https://www.doxygen.nl/manual/diagrams.html).

 ### Assets
 The `assets` folder is not included in the repository.
 Engine code that relies on these is likely there